Key vocabulary

 (

 CitizenId) and reactive lifecycle state (CitizenState), wired into a centralDispatcher.
 The citizen-panel is the unit of organization in anegui_citizenapp. - atom — a single widget inside a citizen-panel: a slider, a button, a text field, a checkbox.
 Atoms are where user input originates.
 They fire events on their citizen-panel's behalf and often hold their own reactive state that other panels or backend threads read.
-See the coupling chapter for how an atom can wire into panel-to-panel state sharing, panel-to-backend messaging, or both at once.
+See the coupling chapter for how an atom can wire into panel-to-panel state sharing (Path A), panel-to-backend messaging (Path B), or both at once.